wnk4242/wnk4242.github.io/_pages/research.md

 ## Research Replicability
 Over the last decade, psychology has faced a replication crisis because efforts to replicate past study findings often fail to yield consistent results.
 Psychologists have conducted several large-scale multi-lab replication projects (such as the Many Labs series) to reassess the replicability of earlier findings.
 I am currently pursuing three lines of research to enhance our understanding of research replicability:

-- The application of Bayesian meta-analysis in studies of research replicability
+- The application of Bayesian meta-analysis in the evaluation of direct replications

    Psychologists are currently faced with a pressing methodological challenge: developing a universally accepted, empirically validated framework to evaluate outcomes of replications.
 In my dissertation, I propose adopting the Bayesian hypothesis testing within a meta-analytic framework and explore how well such an approach answers the following question: _“Do the pooled data from all replications support or refute the presence of the psychological